 Are you planning to Hike the Inca Trail to Machu Picchu?
 Check out our exclusive post on Inca Trail Hiking Tips to help you plan your trek.
 Machu Picchu is a bucket-list activity that trekkers dream about.
 All these tips for hiking the Inca Trail to Machu Picchu are curated by our local experts.

-Many prefer doing a day trip, you can instead visit Machu Picchu via Inca trail.
+Many prefer doing a day trip, you can instead visit Machu Picchu via the Inca Trail.
 This multi-day trek will be challenging yet fun-loving through the Peruvian Jungle.

 Machu Picchu is an Inca Citadel at a height of 2500 m above sea level.
 It was built as a royal estate.
 Later, it was invaded by the Spanish and was abandoned.

 The distances involved with Hiking the Inca Trail to Machu Picchu are not excessively extraordinary.
 The whole 4-day trail climb is just 25 miles.

 The elevation, which is 4200m, can cause issues for the trekkers.
 Thus, all adventure Life trips including this climb require spending at least a couple of days at high elevation to adjust before setting out on the Inca Trail hike.

 It is generally believed that if you are accustomed to hiking and camping, you can easily hike the Inca Trail.
 For those who have less stamina and avoid walking, this trek can cause issues.
 They need to have a few weekend trips near your hometown to get used to walking.

 The Hiking the Inca Trail to Machu Picchu has a brimming combination of Inca Ruins, exotic vegetation, magnificent mountains, and extraordinary ecological variety.
 The trail has a beautiful canopy of trees through the cloud forest, unforgettable views, and subtropical vegetation.
 The Machu Picchu Historic Sanctuary has more than 250 species of orchids.

 The Inca Trail to Machu Picchu is also known as Camino Inca or Camino Inka.
 It is a hiking trail in Peru that ends at Machu Picchu.
-It consists of three trails: Mollepata, Classic, and One Day.
+It consists of three trails: Classic Inca Trail, Short Inca Trail, and One Day Inca Trail.